-This is a Real-Time Online IVC college format class, the student will need to access to her/his IVC account (email, WebSTAR, Canvas) as well as Zoom meeting to attend and follow class activities.
-Specific instructions and assignments will be available only through Canvas.
+This is a Face-to-Face college format class; the student is required to physically attend class on college as scheduled it.
+Specific instructions and assignments will be available only through Zoom and Canvas.

-Required materials: Notebook, pen and pencil with eraser, calculator with at least 9 digits capability (not programmable), solar power recommended.
+Required materials: Computer (laptop), notebook, pen and pencil with eraser, calculator with at least 9 digits capability (not programmable), solar power recommended.
 Cell phones will not be allowed as calculator.
-No red pens or pencils.
+No red ink pens or pencils.

 Assignments: Will be made in class or homework and will not be accepted late.
-All class activities will be described in advanced on weekly basis at Modules on your Canvas during the semester.
+All class activities will be described in advanced on weekly basis at Modules on your Canvas class home page during the semester.